The potential of Regenerative Farming

-Food production that supplies UK diets is unsustainable.
-Regenerative farming (RF) seeks to address a variety of issues: the historical global decline in soil stocks and fertility; C and N sequestration to regulate the climate; terrestrial biodiversity and water quality.
+Regenerative farming seeks to address a variety of issues: the historical global decline in soil stocks and fertility; carbon and nitrogen sequestration to regulate the climate; terrestrial biodiversity and water quality.
 In addition, it offers increased agricultural productivity with social benefits.

 Transforming to a regenerative farming system in Yorkshire report